Friday AM Forecast: Showers will stick around through the weekend

 THE FORECAST

-Today & Tonight: There are no active watches this morning, but more rain is on the way.
-A few showers will be around in the morning hours today.
+Today & Tonight: A few showers will be around in the morning hours today.
 Then a few peaks of sun could reenergize the atmosphere for a second round of rain later this afternoon.
+Any showers today may produce rain faster than the drains can handle.
+Keep an eye out for street and poor drainage flooding.
 Temperatures between the showers will be capped in the mid-80s.

+***FLOOD WATCH*** for the shaded area.
+We'll have updated forecasts and post warnings, if issued. #LaWX #MsWX Our latest forecast: https://t.co/1NFYtqfE3j pic.twitter.com/FzWtWPsUuV— WBRZ Weather (@WBRZweather) August 26, 2022

 Reminder: With the threat for impactful weather— heavy rain —please have access to alerts through the week.
 You can download or activate the WBRZ WX App on your Apple or Android device or turn on a NOAA Weather Radio for bulletins such as watches and urgent warnings.
 Of course, WBRZ, WBRZ+ and the Cable Weather Channel will have updates as active weather dictates.